l1mey112/stas/README.md

 }
 ```

-Inspired by FORTH with a modern syntax, stas is a general purpose stack based programming language.
+Loosely inspired by FORTH with a modern syntax, stas is a general purpose stack based programming language.
 With syntax designed to be short and consise, programs written in stas take a concatenative form.
 A form where functions and operations mutate the stack in a pipeline where each output is anothers input.

 The current compiler is written in stas. stas as a language has been successfully selfhosted, a long time goal of mine.